AndreaFedeli99/Master_Course/Advanced_Programming/Exams/2023-06-20/README.md

 ## Exercise 1

 **Wordle** is a deceptively simple word puzzle.
-You're asked to guess the word of the day, which is a five-letter word id English.
-Wordle basic characteristics canbe summarized in:
+You're asked to guess the word of the day, which is a five-letter word in English.
+Wordle basic characteristics can be summarized in:

 - The word is exactly five letters long.
 - It is in English and composed of letters, no punctuation, no numbers or other symbols.